Elizabeth Warren Says ‘I Am Sorry For Harm I Have Caused’ While Addressing Native American Presidential Forum

 The Massachusetts Senator and 2020 Democratic candidate for president appeared at the Native American Presidential Forum in Sioux City, Iowa, this week, in part to address the controversy over having claimed to have Native American ancestry, likely erroneously.

-As previously reported by The Inquisitr, Warren, who was born and raised in Oklahoma, claimed on her paperwork at both the University of Pennsylvania and then Harvard.
+As previously reported by The Inquisitr, Warren, who was born and raised in Oklahoma, claimed on her paperwork at both the University of Pennsylvania and then Harvard that she had Native American ancestry.
 Whether or not she gained any advantage academically or professionally for this is unclear, according to a 2017 Politifact report.
-Harvard, however, might have derived some advantage, obliquely and intangibly, from Warren’s claim: according to a 2012 Boston Herald report, Warren’t supposed Native American ancestry was once claimed by Harvard officials as proof of the school’s diversity.
+Harvard, however, might have derived some advantage, obliquely and intangibly, from Warren’s claim.
+According to a 2012 Boston Herald report, Warren’s supposed Native American ancestry was once claimed by Harvard officials as proof of the school’s diversity.

 Her claim of Native American ancestry would later, however, become a thorn in her side, in no small part because Donald Trump has continually called her “Pocahontas” over the claim.